How we built an engaged community of Top Tier leads for Fuel Education’s solutions

 For Fuel Education this took the form of the Blended Learning community, positioned, grown and managed for the purposes of lead generation, social selling, prospect database building and the creation of additional marketing channels.

 Through highly maintained community management, strong levels of membership engagement and excellent content, we helped Fuel Education journey community members through the “Know you, Like you, Trust you, Buy you” phases in social business development.

 Community Management is central to success

-Positioning the community correctly and targeting the right people to invite is essential – highly targeted communities means we can provide value and find the most favourable candidates to be interested in our client’s offering.
+Positioning the community correctly and targeting the right people to invite is essential – highly targeted communities mean we can provide value and find the most favourable candidates for our client’s offering.
 Through this process, we can create a win-win situation for both prospects and Fuel Ed.

 The Blended Learning community manager connects with each member through a personalised LinkedIn message and members are afterwards guided to discussions which interest them specifically.
-By tailoring discussions and promoting organic content, it creates a sense of community which is highly sought after and a resoundingly important factor in the “Trust You, Buy You” methodology.
+By tailoring discussions and promoting organic content, we create a sense of community which is highly sought after and a resoundingly important factor in the “Trust You, Buy You” methodology.

 In order to hand over the right type of lead to Fuel Ed, it is essential that a “tiering” process is introduced to indicate which community members are most likely to be potential leads, with the decision-making authority to sign off on a deal.